SonAlexLe/dwd-harj31/README.md

 # Frontend for kurkkumopo exercise

-Credit: Sasu Mäkinen and Jami Kousa from MOOC Devops with Docker at the University of Helsinki.
+A repo for exercise 3.1 of the MOOC Devops with Docker at the University of Helsinki.

+Credit: Sasu Mäkinen and Jami Kousa from the same course.

 Cloned and modified from https://github.com/docker-hy/ml-kurkkumopo-frontend.